cookiecutter/cookiecutter/CONTRIBUTING.md

 * Major edits to docs.
 * Features.

-Ensure that each pull request meets all requirements in this checklist:https://gist.github.com/audreyr/4feef90445b9680475f2
+Ensure that each pull request meets all requirements in [checklist](https://gist.github.com/audreyr/4feef90445b9680475f2).

 ### Process: Issues

 If an issue is a bug that needs an urgent fix, mark it for the next patch release.
 Then either fix it or mark as please-help.

 For other issues: encourage friendly discussion, moderate debate, offer your thoughts.